hyperflask/hyperflask-docs/docs/guides/push.md

 |auto_scroll|bool|Whether to keep the div scrolled at the bottom when receiving new items|
 |Any additional properties|No|any||

-## Differences between dev and prod

-While in development, a lightweight dev-only implementation of a Mercure hub is used.
-It is not meant to be used by more than a few users at once and is for testing only with minimum setup.

-When going into production, a proper [Mercure Hub](https://mercure.rocks/docs/hub/install) should be used.
-The Mercure Hub is bundled inside the production image and will be run alongside your app.

 ## Using with models

 Model objects can be used as topic and/or data when publishing and subscribing.
 Combined with models rendering capability, this makes it easy to publish rendered objects on a stream.